Skip to main content

 History

 Olympia was the god of heroism.
-One of the founders of Hellenia, it was she who set out the code of heroism and suggested the Olympics as a way of resolving differences between the members of the Hellenic League.
+One of the founders of Haladria, it was she who set out the code of heroism and suggested the Olympics as a way of resolving differences between the members of the Haladric League.

-To Hellenic people the Sundering of Heaven is synonymous with the disaster at the Olympics and Olympia is widely believed to have been the first god to die.
+To Haladric people the Sundering of Heaven is synonymous with the disaster at the Olympics and Olympia is widely believed to have been the first god to die.

 The current Olympia is in fact a Paladin of Olympia, Pyrolatrius the Ember.
 At the last Olympics he and the other members of the Torch pantheon ascended to godhood and he took on her mantle, and grants spirits to her priests.
 So far no doctrinal difference has been noted.